 2021 Season Looks Like it’s Going to be Nuts!

 This season looks like it’s going to be amazing!
 Trees that I’ve been tracking for four seasons have nuts on them for the first time.
 And most trees have a LOT of nuts.
 Plus, I’m buy hickory nuts for the first time.
-I anticipate that the nuts will drop a few weeks earlier than usual.
-That means they should be ready in early October.
+As of 9/30/21 the nuts have begun to drop!
+The trees are still hanging onto the majority of the nuts.
+That means they will be ready to ship in probably late October.
 Sign up below to be notified by email when they’re ready to ship.

 ⬇ Sign Up for Yearly Alerts ⬇Just drop your email address in the box below to sign up for the yearly alert.
 Every autumn whenever the hickory nuts are ready to ship I’ll send you an email letting you know.